Baked beans are a classic side dish to bring to a summer BBQ or pot luck. My easy recipe will show you how to make the best Instant Pot Baked Beans.

 - Instant Pot

-- Turn your Instant Pot on Saute mode, then once it’s warm add the chopped bacon.
-Stir frequently until the fat is rendered and it’s starting to crisp up, but don’t overcook.
+- Turn your Instant Pot on Saute, then add the bacon.
+Stir frequently until it’s beginning to get crispy, but make sure not to overcook.

-- Add the onion to the pot with the cooked bacon and bacon grease.
-Once it starts to become translucent, stir in the garlic.
+- Add the onion to the pot and cook until it starts becoming translucent.
+When that happens, stir in the garlic.
 Cook just until fragrant, then turn off the pot.

-- Pour in about ¼ cup of chicken stock and use your spoon to deglaze the bottom of the pot.
-It’s important to make sure nothing is stuck to the bottom of the Instant Pot.
+- Add about ¼ cup of chicken stock to the pot and use your spoon to deglaze it, making sure nothing is stuck to it to avoid a burn message.

 - Cook on High Pressure for 2 hours, then allow the pressure to release naturally.
-Once it’s done a full natural release, you may open the lid.
+Once it’s done releasing pressure, open the lid.

-- Remove the bay leaf, then stir your beans well.
+- Discard the bay leaf and stir the beans.
 Test to be sure the beans are cooked.
-If you’d like them a bit thicker, see tips below.

 - Serve as a side dish or in a bowl as a simple meal.